 - Hotword Customization: You have heard of the always listening of the Google Launcher and by saying the ‘OK Google’ hotword to start the Google search app from anywhere, well OmniROM allows you to customize that hotword to have it respond it to any shortcut or feature of your choice.

-- Multi Window – A similar take on Samsung’s multi window multitasking feature, this allow you to open and operate 2 or more applications side-by-side.
+- Multi Window – A similar take on Samsung’s multi-window multitasking feature, this allows you to open and operate 2 or more applications side-by-side.

 And much more!

 As mentioned these are nightlies, which means there will be a new build released everyday with newer features for developers and users to try out and report with any bugs.
 Repeated user feedback allows the developers to iron out all the bugs and provide their fixes in the subsequent build updates.
 This will continue until the developers are confident enough that they have met the requirements to release a stable version.

 For now, only a few devices are eligible for the nightly updates.
 Head on over to the OmniROM official site for downloads and more info, or grab them directly from the links given below.

 Downloads for OmniROM Nightlies

 - ASUS Transformer Pad (tf300t)